heronils/Code_Browser_49/README.md

 * `esc` – close any open dialog at the bottom or, if no dialog is open, close the current tab.
 * `alt` + `f4` – exit Code Browser.
 If there are dirty files you will be asked what to do with them.

-You can change the script shortcuts in the `user.cbc` and the other shortcuts under *Key Mappings* in the `preferences.cbc`.

 ## Credits